PATRIC3/p3_docs/docroot/tutorial/genome_quality_report/genome_quality_report.rst

         1043-1055.

 EvalG identifies *universal roles* that are expected to occur exactly once in all genomes of a particular taxonomic grouping.
-Missing roles indicate less completeness; extra roles indicate contamination.
+Missing roles indicate the genoem is less complete; extra roles indicate the genome may be contaminated.

 The second quality tool (**EvalCon**) checks the *consistency* of the genome annotation.
 Over 1300 roles that have a predictable relationship to other roles were identified by a machine learning process.
 EvalCon determines how many instances of each role are expected given the list of other roles in the genome.
 If a role in the genome is unexpected, or an expected role is missing, this is considered *coarse inconsistency*.
-If a role occurs a different number of times than the expectation, this is *fine inconsistency*.
+If a role occurs a different number of times than predicted, this is *fine inconsistency*.

-The four numbers-- *completeness*, *contamination*, *coarse consistency*, and *fine consistency*-- express the quality of the genome.
-The tools tell us not only the numbers, but also identify the problematic roles that occur the wrong number of times.
+The four numbers-- *completeness*, *contamination*, *coarse consistency*, and *fine consistency*-- express measures of the quality of the genome. **EvalG** and **EvalCon** tell us not only the numbers, but also identify the problematic roles that occur an unexpected number of times.
-All of this is summarized in the Quality Report web page.
-The web page is divided into three sections-- the `Summary Section`_ that describes the genome itself, the `Problematic Roles Report`_ that lists the roles whose expected and actual occurrence numbers do not match, and the `Contig Report`_ that lists the contigs containing problematic roles.
+The preceding are summarized in the Quality Report web page.
+The report is divided into three sections-- the `Summary Section`_ that describes the genome itself, the `Problematic Roles Report`_ that lists the roles whose expected and actual occurrence numbers do not match, and the `Contig Report`_ that lists the contigs containing problematic roles.